-In the heated competition for talent, every business should have an established employee promotion policy.
-Rather than leave things to chance or hope the "right" person happens to be in place when a key job opening occurs, HR and senior management should decide ahead of time exactly how to approach the issue of hiring from within or going outside.
+In the heated competition for talent, every business should consider having an established employee promotion policy.
+Rather than leave things to chance or hope the "right" person happens to be in place when a key job opens, HR and senior management should decide ahead of time exactly how to approach the issue of hiring from within or outside the company.

-A quick glance at the potential advantages of promoting from within illustrates certain key advantages:
+A quick glance at some of the potential advantages of promoting from within illustrates other key advantages:

-- Perhaps the internal candidate has clearly demonstrated his or her value, knowledge, and experience.
+- Perhaps the internal candidate has clearly demonstrated value, knowledge, and experience.

-- Perhaps this candidate is already familiar with organizational structure and culture.
-Little or no orientation time is needed for these matters.
+- Perhaps this candidate is already familiar with organizational structure and culture so that little or no orientation time is needed for these matters.

-- Hiring from within can have value in terms of marketing the company as a desirable "employer of choice."
+- Hiring from within can have value in terms of marketing the company as an "employer of choice."

-- An internal promotion can save significant amounts of time and money, especially compared to the expenses incurred from advertising job openings, relocating a new hire, and additional costs.
+- An internal promotion can save significant amounts of time and money, especially compared to the expenses incurred from advertising job openings, training a new hire, and additional costs.

 At the same time, businesses can't overlook the benefits of hiring outside the company:

-- A newly created position sometimes requires skills internal candidates may not possess.
+- A newly created position sometimes requires skills that internal candidates may not possess.